3270 Extended Data Stream

 ST

-R1,IOBSTART Save its address in the
+R1,IOBSTART Save its address

 IOB.